“RNT has transformed my health in so many ways” - Milesh

 At this stage, he still needed another 8-9kgs off him.
 Most guys usually underestimate how much muscle they have, and overestimate how much body fat they carry, as per one of our most read articles here.
 After a chat, he quickly understood that he’d need to be in the low 60s to be shoot lean, so got to work.

-Changes: An extra 35 min of LISS was added, HIIT was now at 20mins, and we added in an extra dosage of Yohimbine and caffeine in the afternoon, with an ab circuit which was done twice a week, one before HIIT.
+Changes: An extra 35 min of LISS was added, HIIT was now at 20mins, with an ab circuit which was done twice a week, one before HIIT.

 5 Weeks In: 67.7kg